Unboxed-Software/solana-course/content/interact-with-wallets.md

 ![Screenshot of wallet connection prompt](../assets/wallet-connect-prompt.png)

-You could do this in a `useEffect` hook but you’ll usually want to provide more sophisticated functionality.
-For example, you may want users to be able to choose from a list of supported wallets.
-Or you may want to let them disconnect after they’ve already connected.
+While you could do this in a `useEffect` hook, you’ll usually want to provide more sophisticated functionality.
+For example, you may want users to be able to choose from a list of supported wallets, or disconnect after they’ve already connected.

 ### `@solana/wallet-adapter-react-ui`